eezstreet/SWATEliteForce/README.md

   * Seems to crash in specific circumstances on doors, such as trying to blow a door that's currently being closed.
 Not sure if it's an original game bug.
   * Officers sometimes ignore orders, you might have to issue a command two or three times.
 Problem of the original game.
   * Throws an assertion when an officer ordered to restrain a civilian is ordered to disarm a bomb.
 Nothing I've changed would've caused it, so again, probably an issue with the original game.
 Also harmless.
-  * Crashing when accessing video menu or changing settings?
-Read the second CAUTION notice in the Installation instructions.
-  * At certain resolutions, some text may disappear.
-This is a bug of the engine and I'm working to solve it.
-However you might want to either play on a different resolution or maybe try `setguires WxH` in the console.
   * MULTIPLAYER: "gui_tex package version mismatch" --> Make sure you are running under International language.
 Sometimes it defaults itself to English or some other language.
 Search for `Language=eng` or `Language=grm` in SEF/System/Swat4x.ini and make sure it's set to `Language=int`
   * MULTIPLAYER: "GUIBASE.ini incompatible with server" --> Make sure both you AND the server are using the same GUIBase.ini file.
   * Meat Barn is a bit glitchy in CO-OP at the moment.
 It seems to freeze the server.
 Best to avoid it until it gets figured out.